Emmraan/notek/readme.md

 # Run Docker container for development
 docker run -d -p 3000:3000 --name your-container-name your-image-name

+# Now for Run the container without `TypeError: OAuth2Strategy requires a clientID option` error we have required to copy .env file in docker container
+docker cp `/path/your/.env/file` <container-name>:/app/.env
+or
+docker cp `/path/your/.env/file` <container-id>:/app/.env

+## Now Restart The Container
+docker restart <your-container-name> or <your-container_id>

 # To stop the container
 docker stop your-container-name